 106 street children were registered to get Aadhaar cards at an enrollment camp, in collaboration with Mumbai City Collector office, Hamara Foundation and Salaam Balak Trust, was held at Gilder Lane Municipal School, in the presence of Mirza, with support from Dr. Padamshri Bainade, Deputy Collector, Mumbai City.

 The SoP for Care and Protection of Children in Street Situations, lays down a sequence of actions to be taken for restoration and rehabilitation of street children, which includes getting them Aadhaar cards, health insurance, bank accounts and financial sponsorship for families to help them meet medical and nutritional requirements.
 Said Bidisha Pillai, CEO, Save the Children, “We plan to roll out a similar implementation of the SoP and have an Aadhaar card drive across six states of Telangana, West Bengal, Uttar Pradesh, Maharashtra, Delhi and Bihar.”

-These early wins are steps in the right direction towards achieving the larger goal of ensuring that needs of children in street situations are included in government policies and programs in order to include them in mainstream society.
+These early wins are steps in the right direction towards achieving the larger goal of ensuring that the needs of children in street situations are included in government policies and programmes in order to include them in mainstream society.